M. Chapoutier - Hermitage Chante-Alouette 2021

 Nose

-Complex and subtle, aromas of quince, walnut, honey, ginger, acacia with a hint of lime blossom.
+Complex and subtle, with aromas of quince, walnuts, honey, ginger, and acacia, along with a hint of linden

-Frank attack, without aggressiveness, almond finish, very elegant and very long
+A clean attack, without harshness, with a nutty finish; very elegant and very long

 Serve